cloudcalldev/batch-requester/readme.md

 - Noticing multiple duplicate HTTP Requests
 - Requests to an endpoint per item, when a batch endpoint could be used
-- Mulitple function calls that could also be called with a single array of items
+- Multiple function calls that could also be called with a single array of items
 - Other things that you want to together batch

 Sometimes, writing good, logical code is - unfortunately - just not an option.
 Most developers have come across a legacy codebase that just needs rewriting to avoid those 100 duplicate requests ripping apart an API endpoint.
 As you will know, this is not always an option; whether it's commercial or technical limitations.

 Hindsight is always a great thing, especially when it comes to code implementations.
-If past descisions or misconsiderations are now causing you a headache similar to above and you need a quick, temporary fix.
+If past decisions or mis-considerations are now causing you a headache similar to above and you need a quick, temporary fix.
 This is what you need.

 **Important:** This library is ***not*** a ***permanent solution***.
 This is a *sticky plaster* that is to get you and your users by.

 ## Installation
 Currently the library can be added via NPM and saved as a dependency.
-This libary is ***not*** suitable for global installation
+This library is ***not*** suitable for global installation

 ```
 npm install --save @cloudcall/batch-requester